khzaw/awesome-myanmar-unicode/CONTRIBUTING.md

 - Check your spelling and grammar.
 - Remove trailing whitespace.

-Thank your for your suggestions!
+Thank you for your suggestions!